Dense Supervision Propagation for Weakly Supervised Semantic Segmentation on 3D Point Clouds: Introduction

 \section{Introduction}

+\IEEEPARstart{W}{ith} the development of 3D sensors, and point cloud data are playing important roles in multimedia applications.
 Semantic point cloud segmentation is vital for 3D scene understanding, which provides fundamental information for further applications like augmented reality and mobile robots.
-Recent developments in deep learning based point clouds analysis methods have made considerable progress in 3D semantic segmentation\cite{han2020occuseg,choy20194d,graham20183d,thomas2019kpconv}.
+Recent developments in deep learning-based point cloud analysis methods have made considerable progress in 3D semantic segmentation\cite{han2020occuseg,choy20194d,graham20183d,thomas2019kpconv}.
 However, 3D semantic segmentation requires point-level labels, which are much more expensive and time-consuming than the labels of 3D classification and detection tasks.

-Recently, many efforts are put into weakly supervised semantic segmentation (WSSS) on 2D images and achieves remarkable results.
-However, despite dense labeling on point clouds is even more expensive than dense image labeling, only a few works have been done on 3D WSSS and yet remains a huge performance gap with the state-of-the-art fully supervised methods.
+Recently, in the realm of circuits and systems for video technology, many efforts have been put into weakly supervised semantic segmentation (WSSS)\cite{8941066, 9612214, 10015839} on 2D images and achieved remarkable results.
+However, despite dense labeling on point clouds being even more expensive than dense image labeling, only a few works have been done on 3D WSSS\cite{su2023weakly, 10035004} and yet there remains a huge performance gap with the state-of-the-art fully supervised methods.

-The existing 3D WSSS methods form the problem in different directions. \cite{wang2020weakly} utilize dense 2D segmentation labels to supervise the training in 3D by projecting the 3D predictions onto the corresponding 2D labels.
+The existing 3D WSSS methods formulate the problem in different directions. \cite{wang2020weakly} utilize dense 2D segmentation labels to supervise the training in 3D by projecting the 3D predictions onto the corresponding 2D labels.
 However, each 3D sample is projected to 2D in several views and each projected 2D image needs pixel-level labeling.
-Thus, this method still requires a large amount of manual labeling. \cite{wei2020multi} proposes to generate pseudo point-level label using 3D class activation map\cite{zhou2016learning} from subcloud-level annotation, which is similar to the 2D WSSS methods using image-level labels. \cite{xu2020weakly} directly trains a point cloud segmentation network with 10 time fewer labels, which is close to point supervision\cite{bearman2016s} and scribble supervision\cite{lin2016scribblesup, wang2019boundary} in 2D WSSS methods.
-We adopt the 3D WSSS setting from \cite{xu2020weakly} that taking only a small fraction of points to be labeled.
+Thus, this method still requires a large amount of manual labeling. \cite{wei2020multi} proposes to generate pseudo point-level label using 3D class activation map\cite{zhou2016learning} from subcloud-level annotation, which is similar to the 2D WSSS methods using image-level labels. \cite{xu2020weakly} directly trains a point cloud segmentation network with 10 times fewer labels, which is close to point supervision\cite{bearman2016s} and scribble supervision\cite{lin2016scribblesup, wang2019boundary} in 2D WSSS methods.
+We adopt the 3D WSSS setting from \cite{xu2020weakly} that takes only a small fraction of points to be labeled.
+In this study, our primary objective is to optimize the use of scarce annotations by intensifying the dense propagation of supervision signals from labeled to unlabeled points.
+Initially, we employ the cutting-edge point cloud segmentation network, KPConv\cite{thomas2019kpconv}, as our foundational model.
+To overcome the aforementioned challenges, we introduce a novel two-stage training strategy, incorporating both our cross-sample feature reallocating module (CSFR) and the intra-sample feature reallocating (ISFR) module.